Your questions answered

 Solar energy farms are ground mounted solar installations that range in size from 50 kilowatts to thousands of kilowatts.
 The solar panels are mounted onto a framing system which is installed on the ground.
-The solar panels use PV technology to convert daylight into electricity.
+The solar panels use photovoltaic (PV) technology to convert daylight into electricity.
 It’s the same technology that powers devices as small as your watch or calculator or as big as the International Space Station!

 We plan to include batteries at site, which allows excess solar electricity to be stored on site and used when the grid needs more power, helping the National Grid better manage their network.